Quiet Biology

 Genetic mutations establish capabilities.
 Environmental and ecological factors determine whether those capabilities are activated.

-06The Role of the Tumor Microenvironment
+06The Role of the Tumour Microenvironment

-07Ecological Containment of Microscopic Tumors
+07Ecological Containment of Microscopic Tumours

-Progression, under this model, is not simply a genetic inevitability.
+Progression is not simply a genetic inevitability.
 It is an ecological event, one that requires not just a capable cell population, but a permissive or disrupted environment in which that population can expand.

 08Implications for Understanding Prostate Cancer